gohugoio/hugo/content/content-management/formats.md

 ### Task Lists

-Hugo supports GitHub-styled task lists (i.e., TODO lists) for the Blackfriday markdown renderer.
+Hugo supports [GitHub-styled task lists (i.e., TODO lists)][gfmtasks] for the Blackfriday markdown renderer.
 If you do not want to use this feature, you can disable it in your configuration.

 #### Example Task List Input